 Nearly everyone has some type of device that takes digital pictures – camera, phone or IPad/tablet.
-It is much faster and easier to employ digital images in the house color scheme building process than old style prints.
-I can work with prints as well, see below for instructions.
+I employ digital images in the production of your color map pages.

 You can send me the images via email [email@example.com] or via on-line drop boxes and photo sharing sites.
 Images on a flash drive or a CD can be sent to: 3661 Waldenwood Drive, Ann Arbor, MI 48105